 Life in the historic streets of Ireland’s largest city inspired the genius James Joyce to compose one of the world’s most revered works of modernist literature.
 The story contained in Joyce’s delicious prose takes place all through the centre of Dublin, where protagonist Leopold Bloom’s home at 7 Eccles Street now houses the James Joyce Centre.

 “Me sits there with his augur’s rod of ash, in borrowed sandals, by day beside a livid sea, unbeheld, in violet nigh walking beneath a reign of uncouth stars.”

-If this has inspired your very own European escape, take a look at our Adventure Planner, which lets you pop in your preferences to plan your next getaway.
+If this has inspired you to visit one of these holiday destinations for book lovers, take a look at our Adventure Planner, which lets you pop in your preferences to plan your next getaway.

 Featured image by Moyan Brenn.